About FWS

 How the System Works

-When it begins to rain, data-collecting sensors at each gage station transmit rainfall amounts via radio frequency every time 0.04 inches of rain is measured by the sensor.
-Sensors that transmit bayou/stream levels report every 0.10 foot rise in water levels.
+When rainfall occurs, sensors at each gage station transmit rainfall data via radio frequency every time 0.04 inches of rain is recorded.
+Stream elevation sensors report changes for every 0.10 foot rise.

-The sensors transmit information to four primary repeaters located in the Huffman, Clodine, League City, and Tomball areas.
-The repeaters then relay the data to primary and back-up base stations located at Houston Transtar and at the Harris County Household and Hazardous Waste Facility.
-The information is monitored daily by software and by Flood Control District staff to ensure the gages are properly functioning and transmitting accurate data.
+The information is transmitted through a network of repeaters located in the Huffman, Clodine, League City, Tomball, Needville areas, then relayed to primary and backup base stations at Houston Transtar and the Harris County Household and Hazardous Waste Facility.

-In addition to the data collected at the gage stations, data also is transmitted to the Flood Control District from gages that are monitored and maintained by partner agencies: Brazoria Drainage District No. 4, City of Friendswood, City of League City, City of Missouri City, City of Mont Belvieu, City of Sugar Land, Fort Bend County, Galveston County Drainage District No. 1, Waller County, The Woodlands, and the Trinity River and San Jacinto River Authorities.
-Both the Flood Control District and our partners’ data are available to you through the mapping tool on this website.
+In addition to Flood Control District gages, the system incorporates data from partner agencies including: Brazoria Drainage District No. 4, City of Friendswood, City of League City, City of Missouri City, City of Mont Belvieu, City of Sugar Land, Fort Bend County, Galveston County Drainage District No. 1, Waller County, The Woodlands, and the Trinity River and San Jacinto River Authorities.
+Together, this combined network provides broader regional coverage and a more complete picture of rainfall and flooding condtitions.

 The Flood Warning System is similar to other warning systems across Texas and throughout the United States.
 Similar networks are found in Maricopa County, Arizona; Los Angeles, California; Denver, Colorado; Overland, Kansas; and Las Vegas, Nevada.
 In Texas, the city of Dallas, the Jefferson County Drainage District and the Lower Colorado River Authority operate similar complex networks.